-Oregon currently has three statutes that do not comply with FMCSA compatibility guidelines.
-ORS 825.017(13) exempts vehicles used by charitable organizations - ORS 820.020(5)(b) exempts vehicles being used by for-hire carriers to transport ministers of religions, inmates of hospitals, and individuals engaged in charitable work - ORS 825.024 exempts farm vehicles from Hazardous Materials Regulations.
+Oregon currently has three statutes that do not comply with the FMCSA compatibility guidelines.
+ORS 825.017(13) exempts vehicles used by charitable organizations - ORS 820.020(5)(b) exempts vehicles being used by for-hire carriers to transport ministers of religions, inmates of hospitals, and individuals engaged in charitable work - ORS 825.960's penalty for violating out-of-service orders does not match the FMCSA's penalty structure.

-The Commerce and Compliance Division is pursuing a legislative concept request with the Oregon Department of Transportation.
+The Commerce and Compliance Division is pursuing a legislative concept request with the Oregon Department of Transportation in the cases of ORS 825.017(13) and ORS 820.020(5)(b).
 No decision has been made at this time.